henkrijneveld/userland/README.md

 **Additional files**

-Directory raspgemcam contains the executable and configuration file.
+Directory raspgemcam-bin contains the executable and configuration file.

 New files in host_applications/linux/apps/raspicam/:

 RaspiGCam.c

 RaspiGCmds.c

 RaspiGemcam.c

 RaspiGemcam.h

 RaspiGMotion.c

 RaspiGUtils.c

 **Modified files**

 in host_applications/linux/apps/raspicam/:

 CMakeLists.txt

 **Building**

 Clone on a Pi, run ./buildme.
 Maybe you have to install utilities lik cmake first.
 "They" say that crosscompiling is possible, I would say: use a pi.

 After the build, raspigemcam can be found in /opt/vc/bin on the pi.
 Copy this file to the raspgemcam-bin directory (after some testing, please).

 **Acknowledgements**

 raspigemcam is a modified version from raspimjpeg (https://github.com/roberttidey/userland).
 As raspigemcam will (now or in the future) not be backwards compatible, and only will be used with the HQ cam, and only for still images, a copy instead of a fork is created.
 To avoid confusion, the name is changed.

 **Original Readme from raspberry/userland**